 - Asks for a fee in advance to work with your lender to modify, refinance or reinstate your mortgage.

-- Guarantees they can stop a foreclosure or get your loan modified.
+- Guarantees they can stop a foreclosure or get your mortgage modified.

-- Advises you to stop paying your mortgage company and pay them instead.
+- Advises you to stop paying your mortgage servicer and pay them instead.

 - Pressures you to sign over the deed to your home or sign any paperwork that you haven’t had a chance to read, and you don’t fully understand.

-- Claims to offer “government approved” or “official government” loan modifications.
+- Claims to offer “government‐approved” or “official government” mortgage modifications.